DheerajKN/Homomorphic-Encryption-Project/README.md

 ### Other Requirements
 Rest of the Application requires simple Java API and Jar file of mysql attached in the git and swings extension present in the Eclipse Java IDE Software

+## Important Note
+Also the user would include the Git link used and Contributor's name in their work.

 ### Contributors
   K.N.Dheeraj(kndheeraj0@gmail.com)